by Scott Mehl © Unofficial Royalty 2020

 Maria Anne Smythe was born on July 26, 1756, at Tong Castle in Shropshire, England, the eldest child of Walter Smythe, a younger son of Sir John Smythe 3rd Baronet, and Mary Ann Errington.
 Her siblings included:

-Left without any financial resources, Maria soon sought out a new husband as soon as it was acceptable.
+Left without any financial resources, Maria soon sought a new husband as soon as it was acceptable.
 In 1777, she married Thomas Fitzherbert, the son of Thomas Fitzherbert and Mary Theresa Throckmorton.
 The couple had one son who died in infancy, and Maria was once again widowed when her husband died on May 7, 1781.
-However, this time she was provided for, as Fitzherbert left her an annuity of £1,000 per year as well as a home in Mayfair, London.
+However, this time she was provided for, as Fitzherbert left her an annuity of £1,000 per year and a home in Mayfair, London.

-In July 1784, the Prince stabbed himself just enough to make it look like a serious suicide attempt.
+In July 1784, the Prince of Wales stabbed himself just enough to make it look like a serious suicide attempt.
 Maria, accompanied by the couple’s mutual friend, Georgiana Cavendish, Duchess of Devonshire, was quickly taken to Carlton House where they found the Prince again threatening to kill himself if she did not agree to marry him.
 Maria signed a document agreeing to marry him knowing that the document would not be considered legal.
-The following day, she left England for France, hoping that things would cool off between them.
-But the Prince continued to pursue her, and eventually, Maria agreed to return to England and marry him.
-She returned to England in November 1785, and the Prince set about trying to find someone to conduct the marriage ceremony.
-He found a young curate, Rev. John Burt, who was in debtors’ prison at the time.
+She left England for France the next day, hoping the situation would cool off.
+But the Prince continued to pursue her, and Maria eventually agreed to return to England and marry him.
+When she returned to England in November 1785, the Prince of Wales searched for someone to conduct the marriage ceremony.
+He found a young curate, Reverand John Burt, who was in debtors’ prison at the time.
 Burt agreed to perform the ceremony in exchange for £500 to pay off his debts, and a position as one of the Prince’s chaplains.
 Quickly settled, Maria and George married in her Mayfair home on December 15, 1785, with just her uncle and brother present as witnesses.

-Within two years, the Prince began to once again pursue Maria, and by 1799 the two were once again in a relationship.
-In 1804, she had a home built in Brighton – Steine House – which would become her residence for the rest of her life.
-However, by 1807, the Prince’s wandering eye had once again turned its attention to someone else.
+Within two years, the Prince of Wales began to pursue Maria once again, and by 1799, the two were again in a relationship.
+In 1804, she built Steine House, a home in Brighton which would become her residence for the rest of her life.
+By 1807, the Prince’s wandering eye once again turned its attention to someone else.
 The Marchioness of Hertford soon became his preferred companion, and Maria found herself pushed to the side again by 1809.

-The Prince became King George IV in 1820, and during his 10-year reign, the two only saw each other occasionally in social settings, but from all accounts, both remained in each other’s thoughts.
+The Prince became King George IV in 1820, and during his 10-year reign, the two only saw each other occasionally in social settings, but both remained in each other’s thoughts.
 When King George IV died in June 1830, he was succeeded by his brother.
-The new King William IV – always very gracious and welcoming toward Maria – continued to provide her annual pension (by that time she was receiving £10,000 per year).
+The new King William IV was always very gracious and welcoming toward Maria and continued to provide her annual pension of £10,000 per year.
 King William IV reportedly offered her a dukedom, but she declined.
-She did, however, ask his permission to dress in widow’s weeds and to allow her servants to dress in royal livery – both of which the King quickly agreed to.
+She did, however, ask his permission to dress in widow’s weeds and to allow her servants to dress in royal livery, both of which the King quickly agreed to.

 Maria outlived George IV by nearly seven years, passing away at Steine House in Brighton on March 27, 1837.
 She is buried at the Church of St. John the Baptist in Brighton.